sanyapi/sanyapi/README.md

 - 🌱 I’m interested in AI and software engineering.

-- 💪 I’m learning and working on Python for automation.
+- 💪 I’m learning and using Python for automation.

 - 🎤 Fun fact: I love performing on stage.
 I have joined multiple band competitions and played as Belle in a Beauty and the Beast school musical play.